 We're back with Part II 🙌🏽 Since our previous post about working from home was so well received, we whipped together another one for our Futur fam.
 Thank you to everyone who commented and suggested great tips on Part 1!
 Here you can find the best of the bunch – 8 tips to help you stay on track whilst working from home 🌟. .
 How's your first week WFH going?
 Who (like us) has a lot of experience WFH?
 Let's chat in the comments.

 Also Asos a clothing brand is promoting wellness through their page.
 By hosting online yoga sessions.
 Focusing on educating their audience on ways to stay healthy and mindful.

 11. Sitting On The Sideline

-You are constantly active on Instagram, you post new content on regular pace.
-But almost never engage with your audience or other content creators.
+You are constantly active on Instagram, you post new content at a regular pace.
+But rarely engage with your audience or other content creators.
 Don’t forget Instagram is a social platform, be social.
 Try to engage other content creators.
 Tell them what you liked about their content.
 Build strategic relationships.
 This way your engagement will benefit your business profile in the long run.
-One way to go about this is search relevant hashtags.
-See what other content creators are talking.
+One way to go about this is to search for relevant hashtags.
+See what other content creators are talking about.
 Give them your 2 cents about their content “positive feedback” only.

 Some final thoughts, these are crucial Instagram mistakes to avoid.
-And it can undermine your business Instagram page.
-It could take you sometime to turn it around.
+And it can undermine your business’s Instagram page.
+It could take you some time to turn it around.
 Focus on a couple of them, get them right.
 Gradually you will see your page improving.